jon-jacky/Piety/doc/analogies.md

     terminal.

 - **background job**: the job that will resume when the foreground job exits or is suspended.
-In a terminal session, the shell is usually the background job when another application is running.
+In a terminal session, a shell is usually the background job when another application is running.

 - **shell**: In Piety, a console job that provides a Python REPL